II: Reading Data & IPEDS

 • This is perfectly fine, assuming two things

-1. I don’t move the project directory
+1. We don’t move the project directory

 • Oftentimes, we cannot rely on both these assumptions being true